How to determine if a mailbox is on-premises or in Office 365 located? That information…

 Introduction

-There are multiple scenarios on the Exchange Hybrid architecture.
-It all depends on which Exchange Server version you use in the organization and if you want to have an Exchange Server High Availability configuration.
+There are multiple scenarios in the Exchange Hybrid architecture.
+It all depends on which Exchange Server version you use in the organization and if you want an Exchange Server High Availability configuration.

 Note: The Exchange Hybrid server is when you run the Hybrid Configuration Wizard and select that Exchange Server in the wizard to be the Exchange Hybrid server.
 You can choose one or more Exchange Servers to act as Exchange Hybrid.
 It can be an Exchange Server with or without mailbox databases.